-When creating a New session, the Audio Setup dialog will always appear.
+When creating a New session, the Audio Setup dialog will always appear so you can select a sample-rate for the session.

 Refresh Devices

 This re-scans your audio hardware to provide all the available devices in the Input/Output device menus.